-- Gaining confidence
+Gaining confidence

-In other words, practicing and reviewing will help solidify everything, including memorization, and understanding and retaining the important concepts likely to be tested.
+	In other words, practicing and reviewing your work will help solidify everything, including memorization, and understanding and retaining the important concepts likely to be tested.

 	Once I figured that out… Now THAT was exciting.
 It’s only obvious in hindsight because you’re surrounded by competing advice mixed with your own uncertainties and overwhelm.